ByZ0e/HSTT/README.md

     The file `submission_star_8120.json` will be generated for submission.
     You can submit it to the STAR challenge online evaluation leaderboard `https://eval.ai/web/challenges/challenge-page/1325/overview` for evaluation.

+## Acknowledgment

+This code used resources from [transformers](https://github.com/huggingface/transformers), [ClipBERT](https://github.com/jayleicn/ClipBERT).
+The code is implemented using PyTorch, with multi-GPU support from Horovod and mixed precision support from apex.
+We thank the authors for open-sourcing their awesome projects.